zenphantom/ml-git/docs/mlgit_commands.md

   --retry INTEGER  Number of retries to download the files from the storage
                    [default: 2].
   --full           Show the list of fixed and unfixed blobs and IPLDs.
+  --wizard         Enable the wizard to request information when needed.
   --verbose        Debug mode
 ```